Links on Android Authority may earn us a commission. Learn more.

 Currently, Google Workspace doesn’t offer read receipts in the mobile Gmail app.
 This is only available on the desktop Google Workspace Gmail, which is strange considering how many work professionals use a mobile device.

 Gmail disables the read receipts feature by default.
 So your Workspace account administrator has to enable it.
 Then it can take up to 24 hours for the feature to appear.
-If you’re the account administrator, here’s where you need to go and do.
+If you’re the account administrator, here’s what you need to do.

 Upon opening up the Email read receipts section, this is what you’ll see.
 You can restrict read receipts to email addresses on your domain and whitelisted external addresses.
 Or you can enable read receipts for any email address at all.
 It depends on how much control you want to exert over your company’s email usage.
 Make your selection and click Save.